Where is the wellness Center located?

 What health services are available to students?

-The Elmhurst College Wellness Center offers routine health care services such as evaluation and treatment of illness and injury, referrals, vaccinations, lab work, women’s care (gynecology), sexual health services, massage therapy/healing touch, health education, nutritional counseling and a self-care area.
+The Elmhurst College Wellness Center offers routine health care services such as evaluation and treatment of illness and injury, referrals, vaccinations, lab work, women’s care (gynecology), sexual health services, massage therapy, health education, nutritional counseling and a self-care area.

 Who can use the Wellness Center?